-The mortality rate of newborn babies in Nigeria is low due to complications during pregnancy and delivery and challenges in proper maternal care.
+The mortality rate of newborn babies in Nigeria is high due to complications during pregnancy and delivery and challenges in proper maternal care.

 With the rising cases on the Covid19 crisis, maternal care becomes critical at this time.

 HelpMum, a social enterprise with the mission to reduce maternal and infant mortality in Nigeria has embarked on a response plan to the pandemic.

 Dr. Adereni Abiodun is the Founder and CEO at HelpMum and a TEF Alumnus 2017.